- [The half-size 20m Yagi]

 Loaded-dipole calculators (e.g., ref.
-10A/B/C) suggest that - for the given dimensions of the antenna - the loading coils should have an inductance of about 10 μH.
+10A/B/C) suggest that - for the given dimensions of the antenna - the loading coils should have an inductance of about 8.5 μH.
 Coil calculators (e.g., ref.
 11A/B/C) suggest that the KJ5VW coils have an inductance of about 9 μH.
 That's in the ballpark - and, as over 30 years of professional engineering experience has taught me: anything within ±20% is within engineering accuracy, hi!
 Out of curiosity, I checked the actual inductance with my miniVNA antenna analyzer (series & parallel resonance) and with my dip-meter (ref.
 12), and found 8.9 μH.
 Of course, accuracy of the measurement is affected by the tolerance of the capacitor value.
-When new, ceramic disk caps typically have +80/-20% tolerance, milar polyester typ. ±5 or ±20%, tantalum typ. ±10 or ±20%, metalized polypropylene typ. ±5, ±10, or ±20%, electrolytic typ. ±20%, etc. Note that cheap LC-meters typically measure inductance and capacitance well below 100 kHz, and the indicated values are not valid at RF frequencies.
+When new, ceramic disk caps typically have +80/-20% tolerance, milar polyester typ. ±5 or ±20%, tantalum typ. ±10 or ±20%, metalized polypropylene typ. ±5, ±10, or ±20%, electrolytic typ. ±20%, etc. Note that cheap LC-meters typically measure inductance and capacitance well below 100 kHz, and the indicated values may not be valid at RF frequencies.
 For the effect of coil "Q" on bandwidth and Front-to-Back gain, see ref.
 16.

 My coils are cylindrical and wound on a PVC core.
 The same inductance can be obtained with small toroidal iron powder cores: e.g., about 30 turns on a T-130-2 core (1.3" diameter), and about 45 turns on a T-50-2 core (0.5" diameter).
 Ref.
 13. You may have to stack 2 or 3 such small cores to get 4x or 9x power handling.

-The components of my antenna (2 m PVC mast included, fishing poles partially collapsed)
+Figure 9: The components of my antenna (PVC mast included, fishing poles partially collapsed)

 An SWR plot of the antenna is shown below.
 The original KJ5VW design indicates a 2:1 SWR bandwidth of about 250 kHz.
-At the installation height shown in Figure 9 above (only about 2 mtrs = 6+ ft), my Yagi has a bandwidth of about 220 kHz bandwidth.
+At the installation height shown in Figure 9 above (only about 2 mtrs = 6+ ft), my Yagi has a bandwidth of about 220 kHz .
 I did not play with the antenna geometry to get to SWR = 1.
 My transmitter has no problem with SWR = 1.34.
-I also do not have an acceptably reliable way to determine the radiation pattern.

 OTHER 2-ELEMENT WIRE-BEAMS